AaronPierson/FitOtaku_Old/README.md

 # Fit Otaku

-## License

 Fit Otaku is a web application that allows users to track their fitness progress, set goals, and share their progress with others.

-## Demo
+## Live version

-You can try a live demo of the application at https://fit-otaku.herokuapp.com.
+You can try the live version of the application at https://fit-otaku.herokuapp.com.

 ## Technologies Used
 - Laravel